Latest News

 When the space SPAC frenzy happened in real time, many saw the financial targets pushed onto investors by newly minted public companies as a “space case,” not base case.
 Here an insignificant employee working in the space industry in Japan offers research, analysis, and perspective.
 This is a hobby.
 Please ignore everything.

 Approximately 40 public space companies trade on nine exchanges on three continents.
 Space stocks categorized by sector and listed here.
 Pages are presently up and tracking news for all public earth observation companies Planet, Blacksky, Satrec, Satellogic, ISI, iQPS and Synspective.
 Moving towards satellite manufactures (Terran Orbital may they RIP and MDA), but GomSpace and AAC Clyde already up.
 For satellite service companies, Sidus Space is live, to be followed later by Spire.
-Space solar panel provider Ascent Solar and optical link manufacture Mynaric are up.
-And recently (January 27, 2025) so is Intuitive Machines.
+Space solar panel provider Ascent Solar, optical link manufacture Mynaric and antenna ASIC manufacturer SatixFy are up.
+And so is lunar service company turned oribtal transfer provider Intuitive Machines.

 As has been well-reported, most space SPACs failed to deliver on initial financial projections post-IPO.
 Keeping track of projections hit and missed by each company and grading companies here.